PARTNERSHIP FOR DSCSA GOVERNANCE

-The Food and Drug Administration’s (FDA’s) Drug Supply Chain Security Act (DSCSA) Pilot Project Program is intended to assist drug supply chain stakeholders, including FDA, in developing the electronic, interoperable system that will identify and trace certain prescription drugs as they are distributed within the United States.
+The FDA’s DSCSA Pilot Project Program was intended to assist drug supply chain stakeholders, including FDA, in developing the electronic, interoperable system that will identify and trace certain prescription drugs as they are distributed within the United States.

 The PDG Governance Pilot Project was designed to test, learn from, and refine the organizational structure and processes of a DSCSA interoperability governance body (now formally PDG).

 A precondition of the pilot work was successful formation of an independent, balanced, sector-neutral nonprofit industry governance body to support the secure, electronic, interoperable tracing, and verification of prescription drugs in the U.S. supply chain, as required by the DSCSA and according to pre-established industry principles of governance, such as engagement of all trading partner sectors of the supply chain is critical to achieving supply chain security and improving patient safety and that the governance body should promote balanced participation/representation among all trading partners—all sectors, company sizes, and business models—in carrying out its objectives.

 Through formation of an independent, balanced, sector-neutral nonprofit industry governance body, PDG successfully demonstrated industry’s ability to collectively and collaboratively govern the DSCSA interoperability environment as needed to support successful implementation.